 - ii.
 Discuss the benefits and support the WCB may provide. - iii.
 Provide information packages. - iv.
-If required, obtain information needed for adjudication purposes. - c.
+Obtain information necessary for adjudication purposes. - c.
 Staff will document on workers' claim files: - i.
 Offers for in person meetings, and - ii.
 The results or summaries of the in person meetings. - iii.
 Any other correspondence with family members.